FoxTheRigger/anti-ult-bot/README.md

-Clone this and make your own anti ult bot lmao
+# Clone this and make your own anti ult bot lmao
+### I literally made this in 5 minutes lmao